AndrukhivAndriy/DevOps-BaseCamp/Task12.md

 The -o wide flag provides additional information about the nodes, and the > nodes.txt redirects the output to a file named nodes.txt.
 You can then inspect this file to see information such as the node name, status, and capacity.
 Link to nodes.txt - https://github.com/AndrukhivAndriy/DevOps-BaseCamp/blob/f1a1d43ba0933695922ec45d1531511a94fa30f0/k8s/nodes.txt

+The hole K8s manifest wich create Deployment and Services is available by the link:

 2. You can create a new namespace in Kubernetes using the following command:

         kubectl create namespace <namespace-name>